briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * January 18, 1998 - [Weird crime is "occult cop's' specialty](https://www.tampabay.com/archive/1998/01/18/weird-crime-is-occult-cop-s-specialty/)
 * 1997 Dr. Nancy Kellogg gives testimony that abuse was from a satanic ritual in the San Antonio Four trial
 * December 1997 - Last issue of *Dissociation*
-* July 7, 1997 - Italian police arrest the Scotta family and separate them from their children based iff the manipulated testimony of children.
+* July 7, 1997 - Italian police arrest the Scotta family and separate them from their children based on the manipulated testimony of children.
 * 1996 - Mike Snedeker gets cases overturned
 * 1995 - "The Law Enforcement Guide to Satanic Cults", training video
+* 1995 - Debbie Nathan and Michael Snedecker publishes *[Satan's Silence](https://archive.org/details/satanssilencerit00nath)*, a critical analysis of the legal and law enforcement failures in the Satanic Panic
 * March 1995 - San Antonio Four indicted (Elizabeth Ramirez, Anna Vasquez, Cassandra Rivera, and Kristie Mayhugh) after Javier Limon forces his daughters to give false testimony after his lesbian partner declines to marry him
 * 1994 - *Treating Survivors of Satanist Abuse*
 * 1994 - National Center on Child Abuse and Neglect report noting no evidence of satanic ritual abuse